dzufferey/uArmScala/README.md

 Maintain the left mouse button pressed to move the arm in the horizontal plan.
 Use the mouse wheel to raise/lower the arm.
 Use the right mouse button grip/release objects.
+Alternatively, you can use the arrow keys to move and space to grip.

 Depending on your OS Linux/Windows/Mac you need to change the default USB port (used for the tests).
 It is located in UArm.scala, the file contains instructions.